-I hope you are having a great month of April!
-In this month’s newsletter, I will be exploring a very powerful topic as related to food—advertising.
-Children are exposed to over 20,000 advertisements per year (about 55 ads per day).
-We will take a look at several advertisements for food and beverages and discuss strategies and tactics that food/beverage companies use to encourage us to buy their products.
+In this post, we will take a look at several advertisements for food and beverages and discuss strategies and tactics that food/beverage companies use to encourage us to buy their products.
 We will then learn how to evaluate and decipher advertisements based on a set of four questions you (and your kids!) should ask every time you are exposed to an advertisement.
 We will look at the economics of ads, and we’ll notice that most advertisements are for junk foods and sugary beverages (not fresh-from-the-farm products).
 I won’t leave you depressed though!
 We’ll conclude on an upbeat note as I share with you some great tactics that “a Bunch of Carrot Farmers” are using, as well as a grass-root campaign by kids and families to “pour one out” (sugary drinks) to replace with water.
-Enjoy this month’s newsletter and be “Ad Smart!”

 Why do we have advertisements?